nasseef/cs2400/README.md

 - Click on `Run and Debug`
 - Seclect `C++ (GDB/LLDB)
 - Select `lldb - Build and debug active file`
-- Edit the file `launch.json` and make the following changes
+- Edit the file `launch.json` inside the `.vscode` directory and make the following changes:
 ```jason
   "configurations": [
         {